opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 To edit a color you can use either the sliders or the color wheel.
 To pick a color from the sliders or from the wheel, click it; to adjust values you can use the arrowhead buttons available at each slider ends.

-Colors can also be picked from the viewer content by using the RGB Picker tool (|RGB_picker|), whose Type option lets you choose the following: Normal, to pick values of a color; Rectangular, to pick the average values of the colors included in the box you define; Freehand, to pick the average values of the colors included in the area you outline by clicking and dragging; and Polyline, to pick the average values of the colors included in the area you outline by defining a series of lines.
+Colors can also be picked from the Viewer content by using the **RGB Picker** tool (|RGB_picker|), whose **Type:** option lets you choose the following: **Normal**, to pick values of a color; **Rectangular**, to pick the average values of the colors included in the box you define; **Freehand**, to pick the average values of the colors included in the area you outline by clicking and dragging; and **Polyline**, to pick the average values of the colors included in the area you outline by defining a series of lines.

 If the current style is a special one, the color you edit is the color used by the special style.
-If the special style uses more than one color, you can select the color to edit in the row of thumbnails available below the Auto and Apply buttons. (see  :ref:`Special Styles <special_styles>`  ).
+If the special style uses more than one color, you can select the color to edit in the row of thumbnails available below the **Auto** and **Apply** buttons. (see  :ref:`Special Styles <special_styles>`  ).

 .. tip:: **To pick the color from the viewer content:**

-    1. Select the RGB Picker tool (|RGB_picker|).
+    1. Select the **RGB Picker** tool (|RGB_picker|).

     2. Do one of the following:

     - Click in the viewer to pick the needed color values.

-    - Set the type to Rectangular, then click and drag in the viewer to define a box which picks the average values of the colors included in the box.
+    - Set the type to **Rectangular**, then click and drag in the viewer to define a box which picks the average values of the colors included in the box.

-    - Set the type to Freehand, then click and drag in the viewer to outline an area which picks the average values of the colors included in the area.
+    - Set the type to **Freehand**, then click and drag in the viewer to outline an area which picks the average values of the colors included in the area.

-    - Set the type to Polyline, then click in the viewer to outline an area by defining a series of lines and this will pick the average values of the colors included in the area.
+    - Set the type to **Polyline**, then click in the viewer to outline an area by defining a series of lines and this will pick the average values of the colors included in the area.

 .. _textures: